romeerez/orchid-orm/packages/docs/src/guide/columns-validation-methods.md

 ## superRefine

-Add a custom check with access to the validation context, see `.superRefine` method in Zod for details.
+Add a custom check with access to the validation context, see the `.superRefine` method in Zod for details.

 ```ts
 class SomeModel extends Model {